 River near Gramalote, Colombia.
 The town’s location near several rivers (combined with an earthquake and heavy rainfall) helped trigger than landslide that destroyed the town.
 In constructing the new town, the challenge will be finding a place with access to fresh water that is not as susceptible to landslides. (© CI/photo by Patricia Bejarano)

 Although this will be a great challenge, it is also a big opportunity for us to influence the adaptation policies of the country and beyond.
 Gramalote is likely to be one of the first towns in the world that is completely designed from scratch to comply with critical natural capital and climate resilience criteria.

 For me as a Colombian, being part of this team is one of the most rewarding experiences of my life — one that I hope will allow me to influence freshwater conservation in my home country.
 I believe that just as China must pursue climate-friendly development and Brazil must conserve the Amazon, Colombia is meant to lead the way for climate-resilient development through freshwater conservation.

-In order to rise to this challenge, CI and partners are using some of the best tools available today for mapping critical natural capital, climate resilience and sensitive biodiversity in tropical regions.
+In order to rise to this challenge, Conservation International and partners are using some of the best tools available today for mapping critical natural capital, climate resilience and sensitive biodiversity in tropical regions.

 We are using policy support systems like FIESTA, WaterWorld and Costing Nature — tools that are designed to set critical natural capital priorities any place on Earth.
 FIESTA and WaterWorld provide a highly detailed water availability assessment; using this information, Costing Nature calculates realized water services by downstream populations.
 It also defines priorities for carbon stocks and sequestration, sensitive biodiversity and tourism.